 When formatting a card, it knows LEICAMEN make no mistakes, so it never wastes his time with an "Are you sure?" screen.
 If you're new to the LEICA, be careful.
 Resetting the camera is the same; there is no "Are you sure?" screen, it just does it.

 The lens diaphragm has no connection to the camera, so the camera has not the foggiest idea of the lens aperture.
-The EXIF has a guess at the aperture based on the light difference between what hits the meter in the camera and the external light sensor for the frame lines, but it's only a guess It's a guess at the T stop; if you have filters over the lens, the aperture will read larger based depending on the filter factor.
+The EXIF guesses the aperture based on the light difference between what hits the meter in the camera and the external light sensor for the frame lines.
+It's a guess at the T stop; if you have filters over the lens, the aperture will read smaller based depending on the filter factor.

 Likewise, the EXIF will only record the focal length as read from 6-bit code on newer lenses, or whatever you've manually assigned the lens in the menu system.
 Assign the wrong manual value or forget to change a manual setting when you change a lens, and the EXIF will be wrong.